lothelanor/newarcorpora/README.md

 # Tools for the Diachronic Annotated Corpus of Newar (DACON)
 !!!DISCLAIMER: WORK IN PROGRESS!!!

 This repository will soon contain all scripts and links to the Diachronic Annotated Corpus of Newar (DACON), deposited on [Zenodo](https://zenodo.org/records/12887386).
-When using any part of this repo, please cite the relevant accompanying paper(s), abstracts of which can be found below:
+When using any part of this repo, please cite the relevant accompanying paper(s):

 For Newar HTR:
 O'Neill, Alexander.
 (2022).
 OCR model for Pracalit for Sanskrit and Newar MSS 16th to 19th C., Ground Truth (Version 1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.6967421